dale19900108/J-redis/README.md

 # J-redis
-try to realize redis by write a new redis using java
+try to study redis by write a new redis using java